The historical search at flight-data.adsbexchange is currently down until further notice.

 Please remember the costs below do not include all the volunteer time and effort to make it work.
 Nor do they include the occasional contract database admin to fix the rare issues that could not be corrected by ADSBx volunteers.
 Nor have I detailed any of the ingest infrastructure and cloud infrastructure that is running at data centers around the world.

-The ADSBx historical search is routinely abused by hedge funds, commercial entities, and other for-profit entities.
-This incident is likely one of those cases, as over the last few months ADSBx has had many inquires from such entities.
-The response was not positive when these entities were told that must support ADSBx for access to the data.
+Over the last few months ADSBx has had many inquires from such entities.
+The response was not positive when these entities were told they must support ADSBx for access to the data.
 A few, ADSBx later discovered, were already using the data in violation of ADSBx terms.

-After looking at usage patterns on AWS, it appears that someone may have decided to data mine / scrape the historical search starting in July.
-They generated billions of read IOPS (by pulling full sets of uncached data).
+After looking at usage patterns on AWS, it appears that someone may have decided to data mine the historical search starting in July, in violation of ADSBx terms and because they did not want to support ADSBx through a data lease for commercial purposes.
+They generated billions of read IOPS at AWS and multiple terabytes of bandwidth usage.

-Around the same time ADSBx was making headlines and we noticed the flight-data was running slow.
-Thinking it was a temporary increase due to publicity, Cloudflare was placed in front and the PostgreSQL was scaled to compensate (this was a mistake).
+Around the same time ADSBx was making headlines for aircraft tracking nefarious entities, we noticed the flight-data was running slow.
+We thought it was a temporary increase due to publicity, Cloudflare was placed in front and the PostgreSQL was scaled to compensate.
 This increase in resources simply increased the rate at which usage could burst and sustain.
 This snowballed into a massive AWS bill.

 Why did this happen?
 If your database server runs a query that needs to read or write data to the disk you will use I/O requests.
 AWS bills for those I/O requests.